tarwn/lessthandot-hugo/blogs/content/posts/2011-04-08-be-careful-when-passing-around.md

 ## Decimal/Numeric

-Decimal (or numeric) will round down or up if it can&#8217;t hold the whole value
+Decimal (or numeric) will round down or up if it can't hold the whole value

 Take a look by running this